-The NEW TRAFFIC PATTERN began 12/29/04, as construction progressed to add E-ZPass high-speed lanes to the now-SB only Raritan tollbooth - specifically, this new pattern put all E-ZPass lanes to the left of a barrier, and all cash lanes to the right, with toll equipment upgrades going on between the two behind some barriers.
+A new traffic patterns BEGINS DECEMBER 29, 2004, as construction progressed to add E-ZPass high-speed lanes to the now-SB only Raritan tollbooth - specifically, this new pattern put all E-ZPass lanes to the left of a barrier, and all cash lanes to the right, with toll equipment upgrades going on between the two behind some barriers.
 The last two photos are left and right on the same gantry.

 Only in the SB local lanes does this exit have squareless shields (i.e. missing their traditional black background), a practice that's starting to creep over NJ's newest signage and has long been infiltrating the Garden State Parkway stealthily.
 The centered, separate exit tab is another Parkway-specific, non-uniform practice (scroll around this page for more).